Singapore Pro Wrestling: SPW Southeast Asian Championship

 The SPW Southeast Asian Championship is the regional championship, and the primary and most prestigious title of the Singapore Pro Wrestling promotion.
-There have been a total of 9 reigns shared between 6 different champions.
-The current champion is Aiden Rex, who won the title at SPW Homecoming in May 2022.
-The Statement Andruew Tang was the inaugural champion, also holding the belt for the most times, being 4, and having the record for the longest reign at 826 days.
+There have been a total of 10 reigns shared between 6 different champions.
+The current champion is Da Butcherman, who won the title for the first time on 8 November 2024.
+Tang was also the inaugural champion, and is the only wrestler to have held the title more than once.
+Tang has the record for having the record for the longest reign at 826 days and the most reigns at 5.

 SPW Singapore Championship

 The SPW Singapore Championship is the national championship and the secondary title of the Singapore Pro Wrestling promotion.
 There have been a total of six reigns.
-The current champion is Black Arrow.
+The current champion is CK Vin, who won the title for the first time on 8 November 2024.
 The inaugural champion was the Eurasian Dragon who won the belt in 2016.
+Da Butcherman holds the record for the longest reigning Singapore Champion at 1098 days.
+Black Arrow holds the record for most reigns at 2.

 SPW Queen of Asia Championship

 The SPW Queen of Asia Championship is the women's title of the Singapore Pro Wrestling promotion.
-The current champion is Alexis Lee.
+The current champion is Alexis Lee who won the championship on the 25th of November, 2022.
+Kasey was the first champion and Riho holds the record for longest reign at 1307 days.

 SPW Southeast Asian Tag Team Championships

 The SPW Southeast Asian Tag Team Championship are the tag team titles of the Singapore Pro Wrestling promotion.
-The title is currently held by Masa Takanashi and Chris Brookes, the Calamari Drunken Kings.
+The title is currently held by Miles Karu and The Wonderboy, The Juicy Boyz.
+Onslaught, the duo of Andruew Tang and Trexxus were the first champions, and the duo of Alexis Lee and Nyc are the longest reigning champions at 485 days.
+This title has been vacated on three separate occasions.

-SPW NBCB Championship
+SPW Hardcore Championship

-The SPW Nothing But Cheese Burger Championship, commonly shortened to the NBCB Championship, is the 24/7 title of the Singapore Pro Wrestling promotion, meaning it must be defended at all times, and opponents can demand a match on their own accord.
-Destroyer Dharma is the current NBCB Champion.
+The SPW Hardcore Championship, formerly known as SPW NBCB Championship and SPW 24/7 Championship, is the Hardcore title of the Singapore Pro Wrestling promotion and the title must be defended under no disqualification rules.
+Ryan Shen is the current Hardcore Champion.
+Destroyer Dharma holds the record for most reigns at 3, and Big T holds the record for longest reign.